DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-09-29-causal_inference.md

 ---
-author_profile: false
+title: 'Causal Insights in Machine Learning: Monotonic Constraints for Better Predictions'
 categories:
 - Machine Learning
-classes: wide
-date: '2024-09-29'
+tags:
+- Causal ML
+- Monotonic Constraints
+- Business Applications
+author_profile: false
+seo_title: "Causal Machine Learning with Monotonic Constraints"
+seo_description: "Learn how monotonic constraints improve predictions in causal machine learning and real-world applications like real estate, healthcare, and marketing."
-excerpt: Monotonic constraints are crucial for building reliable and interpretable machine learning models.
-Discover how they are applied in causal ML and business decisions.
+excerpt: "Monotonic constraints are crucial for building reliable and interpretable machine learning models.
+Discover how they are applied in causal ML and business decisions."
-header:
-  image: /assets/images/Causal-Inference-Hero.png
-  overlay_image: /assets/images/Causal-Inference-Hero.png
-  teaser: /assets/images/Causal-Inference-Hero.png
+summary: Monotonic constraints play a vital role in enhancing the reliability and interpretability of machine learning models, particularly in causal inference and decision-making applications.
+This article explores how monotonic constraints are implemented in techniques like decision trees and gradient boosting, ensuring that models behave predictably in response to input changes.
+With real-world applications in fields such as real estate, healthcare, and marketing, these constraints help businesses make more accurate and actionable predictions while maintaining transparency in their machine learning models.
 keywords:
 - machine learning
 - causal inference